moveit/moveit_ci/README.md

 ## Enabling codecov.io reporting

 For codecov to work you need to build and link your C++ code with specific parameters.
 To enable this we use the ROS package [code_coverage](https://github.com/mikeferguson/code_coverage).
-Using the `code-coverage` test in your repo requires the following two changes:
+Using the `code-coverage` test in your repo requires the following three changes:

 1. Add `<test_depend>code_coverage</test_depend>` to your package.xml
 2. Add this to your `CMakeLists.txt`: